 With furniture out (or covered), floors protected, and windows “dressed” our last prep step was to seal off the office from the rest of the house.
 We carefully taped up a tarp across the doorway (on both the inside and outside of the door frame) and then used this handy instant zipper thing we found at Home Depot (it basically sticks to any tarp and then you slice an opening as you unzip it, giving you a resealable doorway in your tarp.
 Best $10 we spent on this whole project.
 That thing was airtight, which meant it single-handedly kept all of that swirling primer and paint dust from sneaking out into the foyer (while still allowing me to enter and exit the room between coats for a lot less hassle than a taped off tarp would provide).

-Next, Sherry saluted me and wished me luck as I loaded in all of my supplies: paint sprayer (we have a Graco Truecoat II), extension cord, and a can of primer (we used Kilz Premium).
+Next, Sherry saluted me and wished me luck as I loaded in all of my supplies: paint sprayer (we have a Graco Truecoat II – here’s the affiliate link to it on Amazon), extension cord, and a can of primer (we used Kilz Premium).
 I also got dressed in the painters suit and booties that I bought and told Sherry to send reinforcements if I didn’t emerge in a few hours.
 I don’t know why, but I was actually kinda nervous about how this would go.

 Well, it didn’t go great.
 At least it got off to a rocky start.
 For starters, my paint sprayer immediately got clogged, so before I could aim it at any blue trim, my hands were covered in primer and my sprayer was sputtering and leaking.
 About 30 minutes later, I was finally spraying.
 By this time it was about 4pm, and between clouds rolling in and all the paper on the windows, the room was suddenly pretty dark.
 And it only got darker as I sprayed the windows with primer.
 I’m so used to this room being crazy bright that I hadn’t even thought about needing a work light.
 Oops.